UXnomaan/homebridge-lm75a/readme.md

 ## Fields:

-- Accesory: must be "lm75a"
+- Accessory: must be "lm75a"
 - Name: can be anything
 - Unit: Temperature unit (c or f)
-- Frequncy: Seconds between each reading
+- Frequency: Seconds between each reading
-- Debug: if set to `ture` there will be logging for debugging purposes
+- Debug: if set to `true` there will be logging for debugging purposes

 ## GPIO: